January 9, 2023 - The College Football Playoff National Championship game is scheduled to be played at SoFi Stadium in

 January 6, 2014 - The final BCS National Championship game is played in Pasadena, California.
 The Florida State Seminoles beat the Auburn Tigers 34-31.

-July 14, 2014 - The CFP national championship trophy is unveiled.
+July 14, 2014 - The CFP National Championship trophy unveiled.

 October 28, 2014 - The selection committee begins issuing weekly rankings for the top 25 teams.

 January 1, 2015 - The University of Oregon defeats Florida State University 59-20 in the 101st Rose Bowl game in Pasadena, California.
-In the Sugar Bowl, Ohio State University defeats University of Alabama 42-35 advancing them to the first College Football Final against the Oregon Ducks in Arlington, Texas.
+In the Sugar Bowl, The Ohio State University defeats University of Alabama 42-35, advancing to the first College Football Final against the Oregon Ducks in Arlington, Texas.

 January 12, 2015 - The Ohio State Buckeyes defeat the Oregon Ducks 42-20 to win the inaugural College Football Playoff Championship.
 33.3 million viewers watched the championship game, making ESPN’s broadcast the largest audience in cable TV history.